MrDogeBro/content_filter/README.md

 ### Using a Custom Filter

 To use a completely custom filter, you have to options.
-Your first option, use the `.useCustomList()` function which accepts the list of words you would like to use as its argument.
+Your first option, use the `useCustomList()` function which accepts the list of words you would like to use as its argument.
 This can either be a single word as a string or multiple words as an list of strings.
 You can only define this in one place in your file (we recommend doing it somewhere near the top).
-You can use the `.addWords()` and `.addExceptions()` functions to add or remove words from your custom filter anywhere in the file still.
+You can use the `addWords()` and `addExceptions()` functions to add or remove words from your custom filter anywhere in the file still.
 Your second option is to create a JSON file to store the words in.
-To do this, use `.useCustomListFile()` and then pass in a relative file path as a string and the `__file__` object so that the file can be located.
+To do this, use `useCustomListFile()` and then pass in a relative file path as a string and the `__file__` object so that the file can be located.
 It is important that you follow the specific structure for the JSON file that is listed below.

 ###### Option 1